 What exactly does Aii do?

 Aii primarily conducts research to bring complex problems to the public in a readable format.
 Our analysts, researchers, and experts produce white papers, policy briefs, OpEds, and blog content for readers at every level.
 Aii members frequently host or attend lectures, panels, and conferences to present our work or contribute to the conversation.
 Aii also strives to bring information in dynamic ways through multimedia and social platforms, answering your questions and presenting data in different ways.
+In short, we educate the public on public policy issues related to transportation, infrastructure, energy, technology, innovation, and more.
+Think of us as a research nonprofit, an educational organization, or a think tank, but we are here for you to get you up to speed and help you understand the world around you.

 Who is your audience?